-Blue Microphones’ popular USB microphone, the Blue Yeti (link to see the price at Blue Microphones), has a mic preamp and ADC.
-The microphone acts as an interface with its DAC and headphone amplifier.
+Blue Microphones’ popular USB gain microphone, the Blue Yeti (link to see the price at Blue Microphones), has a mic preamp and ADC.
+The microphone acts as its interface, with a headphone amp and DAC built-in.

 Gain From A Separate Microphone Preamplifier

-Professional microphones all output mic-level signals, so they require gain to bring them up to line level.
+Professional microphones all output mic-level signals, requiring gain to bring them up to line level.
 Microphone preamplifiers provide this gain!